This post may contain affiliate links. Please see my disclosure policy for details.

 5. There are only 2 guest houses – stay at Traveller’s inn

-Tourism isn’t massive over this side of Nagaland and, as such, there’s hardly any guest houses.
+Tourism isn’t massive over this side of Nagaland and, as such, there are hardly any guest houses.
 You won’t find them online before you visit either.

-Travellers in are more of a cemented building with electricity, private bathroom, beds and blankets and hot water on request.
+Travellers in are more of a cemented building with electricity, a private bathroom, beds and blankets, and hot water on request.